hadihaidar/Clothes-Detection-Web-App/README.md

 # Clothes-Detection-Web-App
 A simple side project written in Angular JS that consumes a Rest API responsible for detecting different pieces of clothes.

+The API was written using python and uses a tensorflow model to do the detection.

-The API is currently capable of detecting 19 pieces of clothes:
+It is currently capable of detecting 19 pieces of clothes:

     1: "Shirt",
     2: "Tank Top",
     3: "Long Sleeve Top",